Carl Magnay: Hartlepool United

 Magnay made 33 league appearances in his first season for Hartlepool.
 He scored twice in a 3–3 draw at Crewe Alexandra.
 In September 2016, Magnay ruptured his anterior cruciate ligament in a match with Mansfield Town.

 At the start of the 2017–18 season, he was named Hartlepool's captain by new boss Craig Harrison.
 In March 2018, Magnay made headlines when scored a goal from 40-yards for Hartlepool on live TV in a relegation battle against Barrow.
 Magnay signed a new one-year deal with the club at the end of the 2017–18 season.

 Magnay was replaced by Andrew Davies as club captain at the start of the 2018–19 season by the club's new manager Matthew Bates.
-Bates said of the appointment: "Carl (Magnay) hasn't done anything wrong but I spoke to him during the summer and made it clear it was nothing against him but told him I was looking to bring in someone with more experience.
-If you look at this squad you can probably name quite a few contenders for the skipper's job off the top of your head with Andrew, Carl, Scott Loach, Nicky Featherstone and Liam Noble.
-That's good and it's what we want because it's about everyone stepping up to the plate and pushing the lads along as a group."
+Bates said of the appointment: "Carl (Magnay) hasn't done anything wrong but I spoke to him during the summer and made it clear it was nothing against him but told him I was looking to bring in someone with more experience."